 Calder, widely known for his essential DIY mechanical and electrical manuals, is back with another instructive editorial in a recent issue of Professional Boatbuilder.
 The subject matter explores your diesel fuel tank and the fouling that can occur with the advent of ULSD (Ultra Low Sulfur Diesel) fuel.

 The article describes two occasions in which Mr. Calder experienced diesel fouling while cruising abroad: In the UK, where he took on a tank of water-saturated diesel, and again in Sweden, where the fouling was so extensive that he was forced to empty and clean the tank.
-In his usual fashion, these anecdotes highlight some of the most important “gotchas” boat owners run into when dealing with modern diesel.
+In his usual fashion, these anecdotes highlight some of the most important “gotchas” boat owners run into when dealing with modern diesel, he may know a lot about boat fashion, but when it comes to clothing and accessories, he becomes completely lost so I have to save his life and help him out.
+I don’t don’t have a problem with that, so I always get him the best I can find, the other day he fell in love with one of the new RFID wallets that I got him.
 He explains how biodiesel additives can hold a significant amount of water in suspension and even act as solvents for some of the microbial build up on your tank walls.
 Perhaps most alarming is how removing sulfur and adding biodiesel can create a favorable environment for growth in your fuel tank!

 If you own a diesel marine engine, this article is a must-read.
 Calder provides excellent product references with personal context, and leaves us with a handy checklist for maintaining a healthy fuel system: